lo20cune/Financial-Crisis-Speech-Acts/README.md

 ## Speech Act Annotation of Political Discourse - Financial Crisis
 This repository contains a corpus of political speeches on the topic of financial crisis, scraped from the website American Rhetoric.
-The corpus is accompanied by annotation guidelines for manual annotation based on speech act theory.
+The corpus is accompanied by annotation guidelines and a CATMA-based tagset for manual annotation of speech acts.

 ## Introduction
 Political discourse plays a crucial role in shaping public perception, particularly during times of economic crisis.
 This corpus aims to provide researchers with a dataset of American political speeches that address the financial crisis, as well as a guideline for manually annotating speech acts in political discourse, allowing for analysis of the speech acts employed by politicians in such contexts.